al-Nakba: the Palestinian "Catastrophe"

 books and videos

-Zionism, a movement to establish a Jewish homeland in Palestine in response to persecution in Europe, founded upon claims of an ancient Jewish homeland in Palestine from which they had been expelled by the Romans, began in the late 19th century and has persisted with obsessive intensity until today.
+A movement to establish a Jewish homeland in Palestine in response to persecution in Europe, founded upon claims of an ancient Jewish homeland in Palestine from which they had been expelled by the Romans, Zionism began in the late 19th century and has persisted with obsessive intensity until today.

 Nor, Sand asserts, is there historical evidence of expulsion of the Jews from Egypt to support the Exodus mythistory.
 Canaan, to which they presumably escaped from Egypt, was in fact part of Egypt at the time.
 Progressive immigration over time in response to a variety of changing circumstances, yes.
 But massive expulsions, no.

-The short-lived acceptance of Jews within Germany before the ascendancy of Hitler led to the conviction that no government could be trusted and that Jews must have their own state to control their own destiny.
+The long and firmly established acceptance of Jews within Germany before the ascendancy of anti-Semitiism under Hitler amplified the conviction that no government could be trusted and that Jews must have their own state to control their own destiny.
 This inspired a fierce determination and an accelerated urgency following the Nazi Holocaust, which was used to justify the violent dispossession of indigenous Palestinians, seizure of their lands and properties and their expulsion from Palestine.

 Some 3/4 million Palestinians were ethnically cleansed in 1948 in the wake of 33 massacres and "ingathering" Jews were given the homes and properties of dispossessed Palestinians.
 These Palestinians who fled or were expelled during